Bcasters/We-Chat/README.md

-# We-Chat
-It's a repository created by the students of Bachelor's in Computer Applications for a project named 'We Chat'.
+This is a Project Created by the students of Bachelor's in Computer Applications of Nehru Memorial Post Graduate College affiliated to Maharaja Ganga Singh University.